easybuilders/easybuild-docs/docs/partial-installations.md

 In the former case, enabling `--rebuild` is required because the sanity check step that verifies whether the installation produced the expected files and/or directories is not skipped unless forced.
-In the latter case, `--rebuild` must be used to make EasyBuild ignore that the module is already available according to the modules tool.
+In the latter case, `--rebuild` must be used to make SimpleBuild ignore that the module is already available according to the modules tool.

 Example usage: